-5.01.4 SCHEDULING VACATIONS
+5.1.5 SCHEDULING VACATIONS

-Each full-time employee may take accrued vacation with full pay at such time as is mutually agreed upon between the employee and their supervisor.
-All vacation leave must have the advance approval of the employee's supervisor, so that the leave fits in to the overall scheduling of the department.
-Employees should notify their department heads at least 7 days in advance of being absent for vacation time.
-The permissible number of employees taking vacation any one time will be governed determined by the Department Head based upon departmental workloads.
+Each full-time employee may take accrued vacation with full pay at such time as is mutually agreed upon between the employee and their supervisor or department head.
+All vacation leave must have the advance approval of the employee's supervisor or department head, so that the leave fits in to the overall scheduling of the department.
+Employees are urged to notify their supervisor or department head at least 30 days in advance of being absent for vacation time.
+The permissible number of employees taking vacation at any one time will be determined by department heads based upon departmental workloads.
 The city reserves the right to alter vacation schedules.

-Approval of vacation leave requests falls under the discretion of the Department Head.

-The Department Head evaluates each request on a case-by-case basis and determines approval based on the timeliness of the request and the departmental needs.
-Maximum vacation leaves to be taken at any one time is fifteen (15) days unless advance approval is granted.
+Approval of vacation leave requests falls under the discretion of the employee's department head.
+The department head will evaluate each request on a case-by-case basis and determines approval based on the timeliness of the request and the departmental needs.
+Maximum vacation leave to be taken at any one time is 15 days, unless advance approval is granted.